Global CucinaGlobal Cucina

 You can change language anytime.

-Genoese focaccia is an art of simplicity and precision, where the combination of flour and Manitoba creates a perfect structure, soft but firm.
-Its secret lies in the slow fermentation, which enhances the natural flavors and makes each bite light and deep, as a true Ligurian dish should be.
-This recipe, recognized as a Slow Food product, is an authentic alternative to industrial products, made with ingredients that speak for themselves without exaggeration.
-Its versatility and ability to adapt to any table make it a safe choice for those seeking quality.
+In the art of simplicity and precision lies the true essence of Genoese focaccia.
+The combination of 00 flour and Manitoba creates a perfect structure, soft but firm.
+Its secret lies in slow fermentation, which enhances natural flavors making each bite light yet deep, as a true Ligurian dish should be.

 Genoese Focaccia